amargupta2/GCDCourseProject/README.md

 At completion, the first dataset will be named "combineddf" and the second will be named "tidyds".
-The script will also output tidyds to a file named "tidyds.csv", which is identical to the file named "tidyds.csv" that is available in the author's Github repository.
+The script will also output tidyds to a file named "tidyds.txt", which is identical to the file named "tidyds.txt" that is available in the author's Github repository.